ohliumliu/ImageJ_Latex/README.md

 This module is built with Netbeans as a Maven project.

-Ideally one would check out this repository and build it locally to get the executable.
+One would check out this repository and build it locally to get the executable jar file, which is then copied to the plugins folder of Fiji/ImageJ.
 Still the source java file can be compiled within ImageJ.

-I am working on updating Fiji site for direct installation from there.
+Fiji recommends using its convenient updater to manage plugins.
+The update site is http://sites.imagej.net/Yul.liuyu/.
+Fiji has good documentation on how to use and contribute to update sites http://fiji.sc/List_of_update_sites.